-Forms can live and appear in different spots within Halp and Slack.
+Forms can be used to capture desired information for tickets within Halp and Slack.
 Let’s start with the basics:

-- In Fields - Fields can operate at two different levels in Halp: global or Queue-specific.
+- Fields - Fields within a form can operate at two different levels in Halp: global or Queue-specific.
 As the names imply, a global field is available to be used across any form in any Queue, and a Queue-specific field is only able to be used in a designated Queue.

 How to make a Queue-specific form:

 Start by determining the fields that you will want on your form.
 These can be a combination of global and Queue-specific fields.
 Either verify that the fields exist, or create them:

 - Create Global Fields: Settings > Fields > Create > All Queues

 - Create Queue-specific Fields: Settings > Fields > Create > Select your queue OR Settings > Queues > Select Queue > Fields > Create

 Once you’ve identified the fields you’d like to include, it’s time to build your form.
 Go to Settings > Queues > Select Queue > Form > Create > Select your fields.

 You can always go back to all your created forms by going to Settings > Forms

 Pro-Tip: Having lots of custom forms is great for gathering key information and can save a lot of time on resolving requests.
 Remember to title forms as clearly as possible – nobody likes to guess which form they should fill out.
 Also, don’t forget to create a generic “catch-all” form in case your end-user does not know which form to fill out!